 Electrical Services Offered

-Our electrical technicians are electric service professionals, who take pride in serving their customers and in providing superior customer service with attention to detail in the Tampa Bay area.
+Our electrical technicians are electrical services professionals, who take pride in serving their customers and in providing superior customer service with attention to detail in the Tampa Bay area.
 We are Angie’s List Super Service Award winners, and it is our goal to provide you with the best customer service possible.

 We are so confident you will see the difference, that we extend a 100% satisfaction guarantee on all of our services.
-If for any reason you are not 100% satisfied with our services, you do not pay until you are!
-There is nothing more important to us than your complete satisfaction with our electrician, the quality of our work, and the manner in which we solve your problem!
+You do not pay until you are not 100% satisfied with our services!
+There is nothing more important to us than your complete satisfaction with our electrician, the quality of our work, and also, the manner in which we solve your problem!

-Our electricians are trained to handle all of your installation needs, whether that requires the installation of a a ceiling fan or help with lighting placement.
-Our lighting experts install chandeliers from big to small and they specialize in snaking wires into walls where other, inexperienced companies say it is impossible.
+Whether you requires the installation of a a ceiling fan, or help with lighting placement, our electricians are trained to handle all of your installation needs.
+Our lighting experts install chandeliers from big to small, and they specialize in snaking wires into walls where other, inexperienced companies say it is impossible.